 So, which side will you be on?
 Will you join us in a future of liberating literature for all?
 Libraries stand with readers, thinkers, writers, dreamers and inventors.
 Books and knowledge — in all their forms — are essential.
 Access to them must not be denied.”

 My official trip to the AAP offices in NYC from later that week.

 “Last week, I led an ALA delegation to New York City to meet with publishers to discuss the many concerns of the library community about ebook publishing.
 Uppermost in our minds were the ebook concerns that have come to us from ALA members across the country—especially about pricing and availability (or the lack thereof) and the slow pace of progress in finding solutions.
 I expressed these concerns at a September 27 meeting hosted by the Association of American Publishers (AAP) and attended by about 100 staff from the publishing houses.

-There have been press reports on the AAP session and so I won’t provide an overview here.
+There have been on the AAP session and so I won’t provide an overview here.
 We achieved consensus on one important point, namely the necessity for an increased focus on the future to find effective ways to resolve the issues surrounding ebooks rather than to dwell on past policies and practices.
 For example, one publishing representative asked, “What would libraries like to see in three years?”
 This led to a discussion in which Bob Wolven shared some of the work being done by the Digital Content and Libraries Working Group on possible business models for library ebook services.

 Another key takeaway from the AAP session is the need for further education and understanding by all parties.
 We are in the midst of a digital publishing revolution in which everything is changing and becoming ever more complex and interconnected.
 For ALA, this means stepping up our efforts to provide educational resources for our members, including library community leaders, about the publishing ecosystem in a digital environment.
 Also, we need to determine how to help publishers increase their understanding of library needs and preferences.